-When creating a business plan lots of people like to approach the challenge from an optimistic standpoint, attempting to create a situation in which the business can make as much profit as possible with minimal expenditure.
-While it is in fact wise to operate with the goal of maximising profits and minimising operating costs it is absolutely imperative that you take a realist approach to planning.
+When creating a business plan, lots of people like to approach the challenge from an optimistic standpoint, attempting to create a situation in which the business can make as much profit as possible with minimal expenditure.
+While it is, in fact, wise to operate with the goal of maximising profits and minimising operating costs, it is absolutely imperative that you take a realist approach to planning.
 In other words, once you’ve added up how much it will cost to run the business on a monthly basis make sure you round up to the nearest thousand rather than round down.
 You want to leave room for miscalculations, not put yourself in a situation in which an unexpected expense could throw you for a loop.

 2. Purchasing too much equipment or inventory at once

-Most novice business owners have a tendency to be very excited and anxious about getting the ball rolling on a new endeavor, and this anticipation can lead to hasty decision making.
-The most important thing to remember when making a business plan is that very few things are constant or guaranteed and almost everything you could plan for is subject to change based on market conditions and a slew of other factors.
+Most novice business owners have a tendency to be very excited and anxious about getting the ball rolling on a new endeavour, and this anticipation can lead to hasty decision making.
+The most important thing to remember when making a business plan is that very few things are constant or guaranteed, and almost everything you could plan for is subject to change based on market conditions and a slew of other factors.
 With that said, refrain from stockpiling inventory or equipment unnecessarily as this unwarranted investment will take away from the capital and cash flow of the business.

 3. Entering into poorly thought out contracts with suppliers and employees